 The resultant abnormal protein aggregates secondary to proteotoxic stressors can induce a vicious cycle of damage, wherein they lead to the production of more damaged and cytotoxic abnormal protein molecules.
-Cataclysmic results are brought about by these unstable molecules which ultimately lead to destabilization of the cell protein’s homeostasis.
+Cataclysmic results are brought about by these unstable molecules, which ultimately lead to the destabilization of the cell protein’s homeostasis.

-This loss of proteostasis culminates in malfunctioning of various cellular sub-components and ultimately deterioration in the cell’s function and vigor.
-Indeed older cells are documented to possess more abnormal, misfolded proteins and proteins bearing brunt of oxidative damage such as increased cross-linking and aggregated proteins, diminished the catalytic activity of enzyme proteins, oxidized methionine, glycation, and carbonylation.
+This loss of proteostasis culminates in the malfunctioning of various cellular sub-components and ultimately deterioration in the cell’s function and vigor.
+Indeed, older cells are documented to possess more abnormal, misfolded proteins and proteins bearing the brunt of the oxidative damage, such as increased cross-linking and aggregated proteins, diminished the catalytic activity of enzyme proteins, oxidized methionine, glycation, and carbonylation.

 A complex security network to ensure proper production, regulation and timely destruction of cellular proteins exist.
 Homeostasis of proteins in a cell is vital for the proper functioning of a cell.
 This network is christened as the “proteostasis network”.
 The various sub-components of the proteostasis network can be summarized as follows:

 - Protein folding controllers